This shrub is native to southern and eastern Asia and the Americas

 Aphids such as blackfly and greenfly can cause distorted leaves making it harder for your plant to photosynthesise.
 They can be removed with a strong jet of water or by spraying with a soap solution.

 Hydrangeas are usually resistant to most diseases.
 Good hygiene can help to keep your plant in excellent condition.
 In particular, ensure sure all pruning tools are sterilised before each use.
+These diseases can cause problems for hydrangeas.

 This fungal disease appears as purple to brown spots on the leaves of your plant.
 It is rarely fatal, but it can weaken the plant.